lift-project/presentations/README.md

 ## 2017

-- PPar Student Showcase by _Larisa Stoltzfus_: [**Performance, Portability and Productivity for 3D Wave Models**](http://www.lift-project.org/presentations/2017/StoltzfusPParShowcase2017.pdf), at the *[Informatics Forum](http://www.informatics.ed.ac.uk/) at the University of Edinburgh*, UK, 14/06/2017.
+- Talk by _Larisa Stoltzfus_: [**Performance, Portability and Productivity for 3D Wave Models**](http://www.lift-project.org/presentations/2017/StoltzfusPParShowcase2017.pdf), at the *[PPar Student Showcase Event](http://pervasiveparallelism.inf.ed.ac.uk/events/) at the University of Edinburgh*, UK, 14/06/2017.

 - Invited Talk by _Bastian Hagedorn_: [**Performance Portable Stencil Code Generation in LIFT**](http://www.lift-project.org/presentations/2017/CArD-2017.pdf), at the *[Compiler and Architecture Design Group](http://www.icsa.informatics.ed.ac.uk/compilers/) at the University of Edinburgh*, UK, 21/03/2017.